-Dr. Daniel Russ is Professor of English at Gordon College in Wenham, Massachusetts where he also served as Academic Dean and the Director of the Center for Christian Studies.
-Dan is a Senior Fellow with the Trinity Forum.
+Dr. Daniel Russ has served as Professor of English at Gordon College in Wenham, Massachusetts, where he also served as Academic Dean and the Director of the Center for Christian Studies.
 From 2002–2003 he was the Executive Director of Christians in the Visual Arts at Gordon College, where the CIVA office is housed.

 A regular Trinity Forum Moderator, he was project director for the curriculum Children of Prometheus: Technology and the Good Life, has written forewords for Trinity Forum Readings, served as a resource scholar for other Trinity Forum curriculum projects, and has been editor of the online Provocations journal.
 He was named a Senior Fellow in 2005.